webxdc/website/src-docs/spec/sendUpdate.md

     - `update.summary`: optional, short text, shown beside the app icon;
        it is recommended to use some aggregated value, e.g. "8 votes", "Highscore: 123".
        Do not add linebreaks; implementations will truncate the text at about 20 characters or less.

-- `descr`: short, human-readable description what this update is about. this is shown e.g. as a fallback text in an e-mail program.

 All peers, including the sending one, will receive the update by the callback given to [`setUpdateListener()`](./setUpdateListener.html).